 The lack of affordable housing in much of Canada has been a hot topic for many years.
 It seems whether you’re in the market to buy or rent the costs keep going up at an alarming rate.
 Governments are trying to solve this issue, but it’s a really tough nut to crack.
 There’s a figurative tug of war between people who want housing prices to fall, like those trying to get into the market, and those that don’t – like people who already own real estate.
 I’m going to discuss the government’s new “first-time home-buyer incentive program”.
 Whenever I come across an article on this program it tends to focus on the interest-free loan aspect, which is great, but there’s another side of the coin that doesn’t get too much attention.
 So we’re going to discuss both.

-Let’s look at scenario number one, where he’s putting down a down payment of only 5%.
-A 5% down payment on a hundred thousand dollars means he’s putting $5,000 down.
-Therefore his mortgage will be for $95,000.
-Again, assuming he pays a CMHC premium in cash.
-Now assuming a 3% interest rate and 25 year amortization, his payment would be $449.58.
+Let’s look at scenario 1, where he’s putting down a down payment of only 5%.
+A 5% down payment on $100,000 means he’s putting $5,000 down.
+Therefore his mortgage will be for $95,000 (again, assuming he pays a CMHC premium in cash).
+Now assuming a 3% interest rate and 25-year amortization, his payment would be $449.58.
 Remember that number.

-Now, scenario number two.
-A 10% down payment made up of his own 5% plus the 5% interest rate equity loan under the first-time home-buyer incentive program.
+Now, scenario 1.
+A 10% down payment made up of his own 5% plus the 5% interest rate equity loan under the FTHMI program.
 Again, he has a 5% down payment, which is $5,000 and the government is also lending him $5,000 interest free.
 Therefore, his total down payment would be $10,000.
-This means his mortgage will be for $90,000.
-Again, assuming he pays a CMHC premium in cash, assuming a 3% interest rate and 25 year amortization as we did before, his payment would be $425.92.
+This means his mortgage will be for $90,000 (again, assuming he pays a CMHC premium in cash).
+Assuming a 3% interest rate and 25-year amortization as we did before, his payment would be $425.92.

-So under the shared equity mortgage Paul’s monthly payment would be reduced by $23 and 66 cents.
-As you can imagine, the payment difference becomes much larger when we talk about bigger, more realistic, morgages.
+So under the shared equity mortgage, Paul’s monthly payment would be reduced by $23.66.
+As you can imagine, the payment difference becomes much larger when we talk about bigger, more realistic, mortgages.
 Sounds great so far, right?
 Especially if Paul wouldn’t have been able to buy the home at all without the help offered by the program.
-But there is a downside the buyers need to carefully consider.
-The government loan is interest free, which is awesome.
-But at what cost?
-In exchange for the interest free loan, the government takes an ownership stake in the home.
-Also known as an equity position and you have to pay the government back its fair share when you sell the home, or in 25 years, whichever comes first.
+But there is a downside that buyers need to carefully consider.
+The government loan is interest free, which is awesome, but at what cost?
+In exchange for the interest free loan, the government takes an ownership stake in the home (also known as an equity position) and you have to pay the government back its fair share when you sell the home, or in 25 years, whichever comes first.
 When that happens, it’s based on the fair market value, not what the house was worth when you bought it.

 So in our scenario, the government would have taken a 5% equity stake in Paul’s home.
 Let’s assume that Paul sells his home 20 years later for $200,000.
 The government has a 5% equity stake.
-So he’d have to repay $10,000 calculated as follows: $200,000 times 5% equals $10,000.
-And you’ll notice this is twice what he borrowed.
+So he would have to repay $10,000 ($200,000 x 5% = $10,000).
+And you will notice this is twice what he borrowed!
 The requirements to repay the government could become a real problem for Paul.
-For example, if he wants to upgrade to a larger home, he’ll likely have to pay thousands in realtor fees and repay the government $10,000 which will obviously reduce the equity that he liked to apply to his new purchase.
+For example, if he wants to upgrade to a larger home, he’ll likely have to pay thousands in realtor fees and repay the government $10,000 which will obviously reduce the equity that he could apply to his new purchase.
 Yes, of course the reverse is also true.
-If the home declines in value, the government would get less than it loan, but it’s highly unlikely that home prices will fall over the long term.
+If the home declines in value, the government would get less than it loaned, but it’s highly unlikely that home prices will fall over the long-term.

 Thanks SeeWhy, that really helped … and here’s my ride.